oxcened/phone-js/packages/core/README.md

 - The `core` package - contains the code that makes up the phone and binds all the "app" packages together.
   Apps are plugged-in inside [phoneApps.ts](/packages/core/src/app/features/PhoneApp/phoneApps.ts).
 - The `app` packages - each package is an "app" that takes place into the phone app gallery.
-- The `utils` package - contains common utils used to code the "apps".
+- The `utils` package - contains common utils helpful to code the "apps".

 ## Scalability